THE HISTORY OF

 1961 - 1978

 In 1962, Trustee and Building Fund Chairperson, Robert Murphy, Sr., spearheaded the Building Committee by standing in the doorway collecting funds.
-Other members of the first Building Committee were John Terry, Timothy Love, Moton Morrell, Rev. C.W Carrington and Sydney Murphy.
-In 1966, an expansion consisting of kitchen, restrooms, fellowship hall, and two offices were made.
-In 1971, the Sumpter Young Women's Association, Inc. (SYWA) was initiated by First Lady, Margaret Carrington.
+Other members of the first Building Committee were John Terry, Timothy Love, Moton Morrell, Rev. C.W.
+Carrington and Sydney Murphy.
+In 1966, an expansion consisting of a kitchen, restrooms, fellowship hall, and two offices was made.
+In 1971, the Sumpter Young Women's Association, Inc. (SYWA) was initiated by First Lady Margaret Carrington.
 The program, housed at Pleasant Valley, offered summer activities to area youth, both male & female.
-In May 1973, the Pleasant voices Youth choir, under the direction of Maybelle White was formed.
-On November 25, 1973 Pleasant Valley burned its mortgage.
+In May 1973, the Pleasant Voices Youth Choir, under the direction of Maybelle White was formed.
+On November 25, 1973, Pleasant Valley burned its mortgage.
 A church bus was purchased in the mid 70's with Adam H. White, Chairperson, Ulysses White, Daniel Hayes, J.D.
 Sykes, and Moton Morrell making certain our members were picked up for Sunday School and other church activities.
-Bertha Payne, former Choir member, reorganized the same choir into the "Gospel Choir".
+Bertha Payne, a former Choir member, reorganized the same choir into the "Gospel Choir".
 Youth member Shawn Slayton designed and constructed an Outside Church Bulletin.
 Due to vandalism, it was replaced by another sign in memory and honor of deceased members Irvin and Bessie Hoffman.
 In 1977, the lobby and additional offices were added to the edifice.
 The Rev. & Mrs. Carrington, the longest reigning pastor-to-date, left a legacy of love & dedication to the Pleasant Valley Family.

 1979 - 1989

-In 1978, The Rev. Thomas D. Elmore was appointed to Pleasant Valley.
+In 1978, the Rev. Thomas D. Elmore was appointed to Pleasant Valley.
 During his tenure, Pastor Elmore initiated a fundraiser, "Little Miss Pleasant Valley" with youth member, Kellie Brown being awarded the crown.
 In 1979, Bishop H.N.
-Robinson, appointed Rev. Ralph E. Johnson as pastor.
-The Rev. Jessie M. Locke, Editor of "The Voice", our first church newsletter was assigned Youth Minister.
+Robinson appointed Rev. Ralph E. Johnson as pastor.
+The Rev. Jessie M. Locke, Editor of "The Voice", our first church newsletter, was assigned Youth Minister.
 Rev. Johnson appointed several committees: Budget, Calendar/Birthday, Scholarship, and Long Range Planning Committee.
 In 1983, Kenneth C. Swanson became Youth Minister with Rev. Jessie Locke as Assistant Pastor.
 In 1985-86, our Long Range Planning Committee began renovating the sanctuary and landscaping.
-In 1988, The Rev. Kenneth S. Meeks and First Lady Dolly was appointed as pastor.
+In 1988, The Rev. Kenneth S. Meeks and First Lady Dolly were appointed as pastor.
 Rev. Meeks was the first Sumpter Township resident appointed as pastor.
-Additional land on both sides of the church was obtained with Pastor Meeks unselfishly aiding church goals financially.
+Additional land on both sides of the church was obtained with Pastor Meeks unselfishly aiding the church's goals financially.
 Edith Mays Swanson was the recipient of the 4th District’s Missionaries Convention "Woman of the Year" Award.
 In 1989, Ms. Regina Elmore transferred from acting to permanent directress of the Pleasant Voices Choir.

 1990 - 1999